forestgardenwales/forestgarden.wales/content/tours.md

 draft: false
 ---

-# Tour our garden
+# Tour our forest garden

+{{< figure src="https://farm1.staticflickr.com/799/26465730067_f657ece88c_z_d.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}

-We offer a 3 hour tour, presentation plus tea & biscuits for anyone interested in finding out more about forest gardening.
+We offer a 3 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn and 20 minutes drive from Cardigan.
+This includes a presentation plus tea & biscuits and is for anyone interested in learning more about forest gardening.

 > Forest gardening is a productive and practical garden system using trees, shrubs and perennial plants, designed to be stable, sustainable and low-maintenance.

-The tour concentrates on a 1 acre pasture field which we started 3 years ago and is about 2/3 completed.
-We’ve constructed a wildlife pond, polytunnel, propagation beds, compost bins and raised beds.
-We also visit the adjacent 1 acre field, site of the Ornamental Wildlife Forest Garden due to be started in early 2019, and discuss the planning stages, as well as a detour via a ½ acre mixed coppice.
+## Included in the tour

-The presentation is an introduction to forest gardening and a discussion of practical lessons learned.
-Tea & homemade biscuits will be offered part way through.
+* 40 minute presentation on an introduction to forest gardening
+* Tea and homemade biscuits
+* Beautiful wooded hillside location
+* Opportunity to buy selected forest garden plants

+## What you will see on the tour

+{{< figure src="https://farm1.staticflickr.com/899/40637277764_0c70b4a598_o_d.png" alt="CAD plan of garden" caption="CAD plan of our forest garden" >}}

+1. Introduction to forest gardening presentation
+2. Half an acre of newly planted coppice, designed for firewood, poles and posts
+3. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning
+4. Shrub propagation area & chickens
+5. The main attraction: a one acre pasture field started 3 years ago.
+  * Fruit Triangle
+  * Ground cover propagation area
+  * Polytunnel & raised beds for annuals
+  * Wildlife pond for pest control
+  * Predator strip
+  * Orchard area, with grass crop
+  * Shrubbery (area of dry shade)
+  * Demonstration of mulching technique
+  * Prickly Quad
+  * Blue Bean vegetable border
+  * Mushroom Manor: growing mushrooms on logs
+  * Willow Walk
+6. Tea & homemade biscuits
+7. Exit via plant shop

 Please note, BOOKING IS ESSENTIAL.
+Wellies and waterproofs highly recommended.
 Also, at the very least, a mild interest in gardening is a prerequisite: the garden is in its early stages and indifferent individuals will only see twigs.

 **Price £10 per head, minimum 5 people.
 Discounts available for large groups.**

-Pre-booked tours on Tuesday, Wednesday & Friday, 10am-1pm, open from Easter to late Autumn.
+Pre-booked tours on Tuesday, Wednesday & Friday, 10am-1pm, open from Friday 30th March to Monday 5th November 2018.

 **_To book a tour, please email Jake [helo@forestgarden.wales](mailto:helo@forestgarden.wales) or phone on [07398&nbsp;474&nbsp;064](tel:+447398474064)._**